KYVENetwork/trustless-api/.github/README.md

 <img width="50%" src="../assets/crawler.png" alt="Crawler sketch"/>

 ### Indexer
 We have to generate indices on each data item, because we want to quickly retrieve the trustless data item based on a specific key that corresponse to that exact data item.
-For each data item, there must be at least one index, but here can be more than one.
-The crawler will generate indices based on the `Indexer` defined in the `config.yml`.
+For each data item, there must be at least one index, but there can be more than one.
+The crawler will generate indices based on the `indexer` defined in the `config.yml`.

 The whole purpose of the Indexer is to return the possible indices of a specific data item, that then will be stored and later queried in the database.